 For School Board members

-Please read through each policy and provide your comments on the form provided using a separate form for each policy.
-You can use more than one form for a policy if you want to provide any after thoughts.
+Please read through your selected policy and respond on the form below using a separate form for each policy.
+You can submit more than one form per policy if you want to provide any after thoughts.

 Please note that your first and last names, email address and the name of the policy you are reviewing are all required fields.